bknopp71/CS5621_HW2/metadata/README.md

-## Metadata Files For Silver and Non-Silver image Datasets
+## Metadata Files For Silver and Non-Silver Image Datasets

 ## Silver Images: